 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-6. Ankle Circles: Seniors may wish to hold onto the side of a chair, for balance, when they try this exercise.
+If you need additional support for balance, feel free to hold onto the side of a chair.
 Stand up and raise one foot off the floor.
-Point your toe and draw a circle.
-This moves your ankle through its full range of motion.
-Draw five circles and then change direction.
-Be sure to do the other ankle too.
+Point your toe, and draw a circle by only moving your ankle.
+Draw five circles, then change direction.
+Be sure to follow the same steps with the other ankle, too.

-7. Swimming: It can be especially challenging to exercise when you have arthritis in multiple joints.
+Exercise can be especially challenging when you have arthritis in multiple joints.
 One way to relieve pain and move all of these suffering joints is by swimming.
-Water takes the weight off all of your joints so you can move them further with less pain.
+Water reduces the weight on all of your joints, and so you can move them more extensively with less pain.